rilopez/rilopez.com/content/books/make-it-stick.md

 In every learning strategy we need to incorporate desirable difficulties, like trying to solve a problem before being show how to solve it.

 ## Avoid Illusions of knowing
+On thinking fast and slow Daniel Kahneman indicates that  our mind has two modes of thinking :

 ## Get beyond learning styles